 - Constructor Create a button in a window.
-We will specify the window, location/size of the button, and the label on the button. - Activate Set the state of the button to active. - Deactivate Set the state of the button to inactive.
+We will specify the window in which the button will be displayed, the location/size of the button, and the label on the button. - Activate Set the state of the button to active. - Deactivate Set the state of the button to inactive.

-- Clicked Indicate if the button was clicked.
+- Clicked- Indicate if the button was clicked.
 If the button is active, this method will determine if the point clicked is inside the button region.
-The point will have to be sent as a parameter to the method.
+The point will have to be sent as a parameter to the method. - getLabel Returns the label string of a button.
+This is provided so that we can identify a particular button.